-- Initial Value: Set the initial value, if any, for this variable.
-When using variables of the type Record, the option you select in the Initial value field will determine the .csv file from where the records should be read from.
+Initial Value: Set the initial value, if any, for this parameter.
+When using parameters of the type Record, the option you select in the Initial value field will determine the .csv file from where the records should be read from.

-To edit an existing variable, select it and update the information in the State variables section.
-To further customize variables, right-click the variable, then select Edit Variable Details.
-The Variable Properties dialog box lets you set an initial value as well as value ranges and other details.
+To edit an existing parameter, select it and update the information in the State parameters section.
+To further customize parameters, right-click the parameter, then select Edit Parameter Details.
+The Parameter Properties dialog box lets you set an initial value as well as value ranges and other details.

-To remove a variable, right-click the variable in the State Variables section, then select Remove Variable from the context menu.
+To remove a parameter, right-click the parameter in the State Parameters section, then select Remove Parameter from the context menu.